Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Open the application on a desktop screen (1920x1080 resolution or higher).
 2. Navigate through various sections.

+**Expected Result:** The layout should be displayed correctly and adapt to the desktop screen size.

-**Expected Result:** Verify that the layout is displayed correctly and adapts to the desktop screen size.
+**Actual Result:** The layout is displayed correctly and adapts to the desktop screen size.

 ---